astropy/photutils/docs/photutils/psf.rst

 first iteration, but they will be detected in the next iteration after the brighter stars have been fit and subtracted.
-Like `~photutils.psf.BasicPSFPhotometry`, it does not include implementations of the stages of this process, but it provides t
+Like `~photutils.psf.BasicPSFPhotometry`, it does not include implementations of the stages of this process, but it provides the structure in which those stages run.

 `~photutils.psf.DAOPhotPSFPhotometry` is a special case of `~photutils.psf.IterativelySubtractedPSFPhotometry`.
 Unlike